twinwicksllc/expense-tracker/docs/AWS_COST_TRACKING.md

 ## API Endpoints

+**Note**: All endpoints are properly configured with CORS headers to allow cross-origin requests from `app.twin-wicks.com`.
+As of November 2025, CORS preflight (OPTIONS) requests are handled by MOCK integrations using the correct JavaScript object notation template format.

 ### GET /aws-credentials

 Retrieves the status of the user's AWS credentials without exposing sensitive data.

 **Authentication**: Required (Cognito JWT)
+**CORS**: Enabled

 **Response**:
 ```json